MagicMaestro/Portfolio/README.md

 # SLC (Security Line Card) Project - Uses HTML, CSS, Javascript
 Developed October 2016 - January 2017
+Working Tool Link: http://securitylinecard.info (attribution can be found on line 103 of the source code)

 The Security Line Card is a web comparison matrix developed as a public-facing, security vendor comparison tool for Ingram Micro clients.
 The purpose of the tool is to provide customers with contact information for the supporting teams of the products.
 Over 30+ vendors, 4 main product categories (all security-based), and 38 subcategories.
 The tool was developed by myself near the end of 2016.